testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/overview.md

 ---
 title: "Test Step Types - Overview"
 pagetitle: "Test Step Types in Testsigma"
-meta_desc: "What are Test Step types in Testsigma and how to create and use them"
+metadesc: "What are Test Step types in Testsigma and how to create and use them"
+noindex: false
 order: 4.20
 page_id: "Test Step Types - Overview"
 warning: false